jina-ai/jina/docs/datatype/image/image2image.md

 ## Insights

-Our firs task is to wrap the image data as `Document` and form a `DocumentArray`.
-This can be easily done by using following code snippet. `from_files` creates an iterator over a list of image path provided and yields `Document`.
+Our first task is to wrap the image data as `Document`s and form a `DocumentArray`.
+This can be done easily with the following code snippet. `from_files` creates an iterator over a list of image paths and yields `Document`s:

 ```python
 from jina import DocumentArray